-The drug-addled urban paranoia of Hubert Selby Jr. (“Last Exit to Brooklyn,” “Requiem for a Dream" -- but here not starting from his own novel) gets transposed to the flatlands of Wisconsin and Montana with intriguing results in “Fear X,” a supremely elegant, meditative thriller scripted by Selby and Danish director Nicolas Winding Refn (“Pusher,” “Bleeder”).
+The drug-addled urban paranoia of Hubert Selby Jr. (“Last Exit to Brooklyn,” “Requiem for a Dream” — but here not starting from his own novel) gets transposed to the flatlands of Wisconsin and Montana with intriguing results in “Fear X,” a supremely elegant, meditative thriller scripted by Selby and Danish director Nicolas Winding Refn (“Pusher,” “Bleeder”).
 Taking its time and making few concessions to genre expectations, pic, Refn’s English-lingo debut, is hardly a commercial attraction, but could perform modestly in the hands of the right arthouse distribs given the director’s cult following and the superb performances of stars John Turturro and James Remar.

 “Fear X” suggests a more abstract “Memento” by way of “Blow-Up,” “Blow Out,” “The Conversation” and other movies about an increasingly obsessive quest for an increasingly unknowable absolute.
 Story follows Wisconsin security guard Harry Cain (John Turturro) as he tries to piece together the identity of his late wife’s murderer.
 Apparently an innocent bystander to a planned hit gone awry, Harry’s wife was one of two people gunned down in the parking lot of a shopping mall — the same mall where Harry happens to be employed.
 Unable to cope with his feelings of guilt (and with the apparent disinterest of the police in solving the case), Harry decides to take the investigation into his own hands.